TianyuDu/csc148/README.md

-# CSC148 @ University of Toronto homework codes
+# CSC148: Intro to Computer Science @ University of Toronto

-# csc148
+## Contents
+This repo contains codes for homework assignment and quizes for CSC148 course during 2018 winter session.

+Course ended, Archived.